Class AnkaSecureSdk

 • decryptFileStream

-public DecryptFileResult decryptFileStream(Path input, Path output)
+public DecryptResultMetadata decryptFileStream(Path input, Path output) throws AnkaSecureSdkException

 Decrypts a ciphertext in streaming mode using a multipart JWET.

 The input file must contain a JWET envelope (JSON streaming JWE with separate header and encrypted chunks).
 The SDK streams the bytes of input to the platform, which resolves the key and decrypts each chunk on the fly.
 Decrypted bytes are streamed directly to output, keeping JVM memory usage constant.
-Returns DecryptFileResult with metadata only.
+Returns DecryptResultMetadata with metadata only.

 Usage example